onera/CoMMA/README.md

 - Optimization of the shape of CC w.r.t their aspect ratio;
 - Connectivity of CC;
 - Detection and treatment of anisotropic regions;
-- Isotropic agglomeration with structured-like treatment of structured- like regions;
+- Isotropic agglomeration with structured-like treatment of structured-like regions.

 ## Building the Library